rdf-ext/rdf-ext/README.md

 - [Express-Handler](https://github.com/rdfjs-base/express-handler) - Handle incoming and outgoing RDF data in Express
 - [Fetch](https://github.com/rdfjs-base/fetch) - Uses [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) to send and receive RDF-Ext Graphs over HTTP
 - [Fetch lite](https://github.com/rdfjs-base/fetch-lite) - Same as above but does not include common parsers and serializers so it is lightweight
-- [Namespace](https://github.com/rdfjs-base/namespace) - The package exports a factory to create builders for Named Nodes. [rdf-namespaces-common](https://github.com/rdf-ext/rdf-namespaces-common) provides a prepopulated collection of common RDF Namespaces.
+- [Namespace](https://github.com/rdfjs-base/namespace) - The package exports a factory to create builders for Named Nodes.